abhinavtk7/pmsm-fenics/README.md

   <img src="docs/objective.png" alt="Objective" width="640" height="360">
 </p>

-This project is developed on top of [**TEAM30**](https://github.com/Wells-Group/TEAM30), extending its capabilities to model a PMSM.
+This project is built upon [**TEAM30**](https://github.com/Wells-Group/TEAM30), extending its capabilities to model a PMSM.
 A big thanks to the original authors for their amazing work!

 ## 2D modelling